F.C. Chanthabouly Pinkeo Pakse

-Football Club Chanthabouly, also known as FC Chanthabouly, previously known as Lao Toyota Football Club for sponsorship reasons, is a professional football club based in Vientiane, Laos, currently competing in the Lao League 2.
+Football Club Chanthabouly Pinkeo Pakse, also known as FC Chanthabouly Pinkeo Pakse, previously known as Lao Toyota Football Club for sponsorship reasons, is a professional football club based in Vientiane, Laos, currently competing in the Lao League 2.
 The club has won 5 league titles and 1 Lao FF Cup.

 History

 Team crest as Lao Toyota from 2013–2020.

 Lao Toyota

 The club was founded in 2013 as Lao Toyota Football Club by Toyota.
 The team debuted in the Vientiane Capital League 1 in 2013, where they finished third and earned promotion to the Lao Premier League, the first division in the Laos division.
 In 2015, Lao Toyota won its first domestic championship.
 This was followed by four successive championship victories from 2017 to 2020.
 In 2019, the club won its first domestic treble winning the league title and the 2019 Lao FF Cup.

 Since 2015, the team has qualified for the AFC Cup every season.
 The best result that the team has achieved in this competition is fourth place in the group stage.
 On 24 February 2016, the club recorded its first ever win in their AFC Cup history in a 2–1 win over Indian club Bengalaru.